 - Experience resolving complex property-related and financial issues specific to business owners, executives, licensed professionals and other high-asset individuals — including equitable division of real estate and business interests and forming a mutually satisfactory resolution on payment of alimony (sometimes called spousal support or maintenance)

 - Advanced, refined knowledge of methods of alternative dispute resolution for divorce cases, including direct negotiations and family law mediation

 Help Filing For A No-Fault Divorce

 Although you and your divorcing spouse may agree that fault for the divorce is not a matter worth contesting, you still may face a substantial challenge reaching agreement on division of your marital wealth.

 A reasonably efficient and affordable uncontested divorce may still be an option for you if you work with lawyers adept at developing creative proposals acceptable to both parties.
 We have experience uncovering hidden assets through forensic accounting as well as developing a strategy and plan for negotiation from a position of strength.

-To discuss the issues in your pending divorce with a CPS&S attorney prepared to carefully analyze your financial situation and goals under the law, help you achieve your objectives for child custody and other critical issues, and litigate aggressively on your behalf if necessary, contact us today in New York City and schedule a consultation.
+To discuss the issues in your pending divorce with a CPS&S attorney, call 866-716-3813.
+We are prepared to carefully analyze your financial situation and goals under the law, help you achieve your objectives for child custody and other critical issues, and litigate aggressively on your behalf if necessary.
+Contact us today in New York City and schedule a consultation.